Increases in plants productivity

 The tons of CO2 released into the atmosphere per kilo of product have dropped substantially in the last 30 years.
 In the case of corn, it went down 34%, while oranges went down 40%, 42% for olives, and 24% for tomato.

-In terms of energy savings, there have also been important changes in the last thirty years.
+There have also been important energy savings in the last thirty years.
 In the case of wheat, wheat production per mega joule of energy consumed went up 57%, 50% for corn, 70% for olives, and 35% for tomato.

 Less loss of land

-Regarding the increase in the production of food per ton of ground lost, the indicators are also favourable.
-With the same loss of land, more food is produced: 60% in growing wheat, 225% in growing olive trees, and 75% in growing tomatoes.
+Regarding the increases in food production per ton of ground lost, the indicators are also favourable.
+With the same loss of land, more food is produced: 60% in wheat, 225% in olive trees, and 75% in tomatoes.